Auckland, New Zealand

 What are the schools in Auckland like?

 "You must buy/rent or lease a house in the school zone first.
 You will have to have proof of where you are residing when you begin the enrollment process.
 The school has a uniform.
 Bring all recent school records.
 Your child will be accessed via various tests to see which level class would be best for them.
-The school is located in Mountain Road, Epsom, Auckland," commented one expat when asked about Auckland Grammar School in Auckland.
+The school is located in Mountain Road, Epsom, Auckland," remarked one expat living in Auckland with children attending Auckland Grammar School.

 "Auckland is home to some of the best international and bilingual schools in New Zealand.
 One of the top international schools is the International College of Auckland (ICA).
 ICA offers a comprehensive curriculum that is based on the New Zealand National Curriculum and the International Baccalaureate (IB) Diploma Programme.
 The school also offers a range of extra-curricular activities, such as sports, music, and drama.
 Another top international school in Auckland is the French International School of Auckland (FISA).
 FISA offers a bilingual education in French and English, and follows the French National Curriculum.
 The school also offers a range of extra-curricular activities, such as sports, music, and drama.
 The German International School of Auckland (GISA) is another top international school in Auckland.
 GISA offers a bilingual education in German and English, and follows the German National Curriculum.
 The school also offers a range of extra-curricular activities, such as sports, music, and drama.
 Finally, the Japanese International School of Auckland (JISA) is a top international school in Auckland.
 JISA offers a bilingual education in Japanese and English, and follows the Japanese National Curriculum.
-The school also offers a range of extra-curricular activities, such as sports, music, and drama," remarked one expat living in Auckland with children attending .
+The school also offers a range of extra-curricular activities, such as sports, music, and drama," said one expat in Auckland with children at .

 What are the pros and cons of living in Auckland?